mastrojs/mastrojs.github.io/data/index.md

 ## Powerful for experienced developers

-> I've seen things you people wouldn't believe.
+> I've seen things you wouldn't believe.
 Megabytes of JavaScript on fire in the browser.
 I watched towers of complex abstractions collapse upon themselves.
-All those codebases will be lost in time, like tears in rain.
+All those websites will be lost in time, like tears in rain.
 Time to let them die.

 There are [various way to run Mastro](/guide/cli-install/).
 If you're unsure which runtime to pick, we recommend [Deno](https://deno.com).
 For Node.js, `pnpm` is [recommended](https://jsr.io/docs/npm-compatibility), although `npm` and `yarn` also work.